 - Embracing the Exile.
 At a time when marginalized individuals are at greater risk than ever before, some of us are asking ourselves what can we do?
 This service is in part inspired by the haunting questions asked by Ysaye M. Barnwell in her song, “Would You Harbor Me?”

 Would you harbor a Christian, a Muslim or Jew, a heretic, convict or spy?

 Would you harbor a run-away woman or child, a poet, a prophet or king?

 Would you harbor an exile, or a refugee, a person living with AIDS? ....

 Would you harbor me?
 Would I harbor you?

 - Life on the Margins.
-This sermon lifts up the work of my new spiritual hero, Father Gregory Boyle, who serves the Delores Mission Church in Los Angeles.
-The service highlights some of the social justice work his congregation is doing, anchoring it back to how it applies to Unitarian Universalists.
-Father Boyle embodies the compassionate work that many of us only dream of doing, while his storytelling skills weave together a narrative with profound implications for the rest of us.
+This sermon lifts up the work Father Gregory Boyle, who serves the Delores Mission Church in Los Angeles, CA. The service highlights some of the gang-intervention work that his congregation has embraced as their mission, anchoring it back to how it applies to Unitarian Universalists.
+Father Boyle is the embodiment of the compassionate work that many of us only dream of doing, while his storytelling skills weave together a narrative with profound implications for the rest of us.

-(This service requires the participation of four additional readers, one for each of the faith traditions.)
+(This service requires the participation of four additional readers, one for each of the four faith traditions.)

-Availability: Spring, fall and winter and preferably within 200 miles of Oberlin, OH, overnight hospitality on Saturday might be required depending on distance.
+Availability: Fall, Winter and Spring, and preferably within 200 miles of Oberlin, Ohio.
+Overnight hospitality might be welcomed depending on the distance.
+Zoom is always an option.